verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/command_line_usage.rst

     ``criticality`` has the minimum budgets set to 0 and the maximum budgets as a function of delay and criticality (net delay/ pin criticality).

+    ``disable`` is used to disable the budget feature.
+This uses the default VPR and ignores hold time constraints.

     **Default:** ``slack``

 .. _timing_driven_router_options: